Firepower (1979 film): Plot

-In New York City, Adele Tasca (Sophia Loren) is present when her husband is murdered by a letter bomb.
-She suspects the reclusive billionaire Karl Stegner (George Touliatos), his former employer, of committing the assassination.
+In New York City, Adele Tasca is present when her husband is murdered by a letter bomb.
+She suspects the reclusive billionaire Karl Stegner, his former employer, of committing the assassination.
 She learns that her husband, who worked as a chemist, discovered that his employer had made a contaminated drug that resulted in patients contracting cancer.
 The US government would like to be able to find and bring charges against this mysterious Stegner, who hides his face from the world and his income from the tax department.

-FBI agent Frank Hull (Vincent Gardenia) is assigned to the case but does not know how to find Stegner.
-He decides to use a former secret agent, Sal Hyman (Eli Wallach), to help him.
-The latter hires Jerry Fannon (James Coburn), a former mafia hitman, for a million dollars, and sends him to Antigua.
+FBI agent Frank Hull is assigned to the case but does not know how to find Stegner.
+He decides to use a former secret agent, Sal Hyman, to help him.
+The latter hires Jerry Fannon, a former mafia hitman, for a million dollars, and sends him to Antigua.
 Sal thinks Jerry is the only man likely to infiltrate the network that protects Stegner.